WordPress Theme Safety

 define( ‘DISALLOW_FILE_EDIT’, true );

 The more people are working on your WordPress site, the greater the risk of hacking your website.
 Even a small mistake, intentional or not, can completely wreak havoc on your website.
 Using a website logging plug-in can help you record everything that’s going on.
-Some of the plugins to choose from, include the WP Security Audit Log, Simple History, and Activity Log to monitor everything and protect your website from phishing, hacking, or brute force attacks.
+Some of the plugins to choose from, include the WP Security Audit Log, Simple History, and Activity Log to monitor everything and protect your website from phishing, .htaccess hacking, DDOS attacks or brute force attacks on WordPress.

 Restrict access to the plugins directory